MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-data/packages/data/overview.md

 ## Functionality on the roadmap

-In addition to what's already available, top priorities for additional capabilities include:
+In addition to what's already available, top priorities for more capabilities include:

 ### 1. Data Manipulator pipelines